itsdfish/QuantumOrderEffectModels.jl/docs/src/model_description.md

     This page is under construction.
 # Introduction

 Prior research has found that the judged likelihood of a hypothesis often depends on the order in which evidence is presented.
-In other words, the final judgment that a hypothesis is true is different for evidence sequence $e_i, e_j$ and evidence sequence $e_j, e_i$.
+In other words, the final judgment that a hypothesis is true is different for evidence sequence $S_i, S_j$ and evidence sequence $S_j, S_i$.
 The goal of this tutorial is to describe a quantum order effect model (QOEM) as it applies to a medical diagnosis task.
 The basic model can be adapted to other tasks in which evidence is evaluated sequentially.

 # Medical Diagnosis Task